sunny514/sunny514/README.md

 ### Hi there - welcome to my GitHub page!
-My name is Sunny Sharma and I’m currently enrolled in ATMS 523, Weather and Climate Data Analytics at The University of Illinois Urbana Champaign.
-I’m currently learning how to better use Python and Github.
-I’m looking to collaborate on cool Atmospheric Science projects!
-Fun fact: I currently work as a Test and Control Systems Engineer!
+My name is Sunny Sharma and I’m a graduate student in Atmospheric Sciences at the University of Maryland.
+My research interests lie at the intersection of AI/ML and Atmospheric Science.